sleuth-io/skills/docs/metadata-spec.md

 ### Dependency Resolution

-- Dependencies reference artifacts that will be in the lock file
+- Dependencies reference assets that will be in the lock file
 - All dependencies must be resolved during lock file generation
 - Cross-type dependencies are supported (MCPs can depend on skills, etc.)
 - Circular dependencies are detected and reported as errors